 - Support Portland’s vibrant small business community at My People’s Market or the PDX Night Market

 - Break out your walking shoes for a tour of Forest Park, Portland’s largest urban park

-- Bike around multiple neighborhoods during Sunday Parkways
+- Explore multiple neighborhoods on bike during Sunday Parkways

 - Prepare yourself over multiple weekends for Portland Street Fairs, a mix of music, crafts, food, and people